qgis/QGIS-Website/content/resources/installation-guide/index.md

 # Windows

-There are two options for installations on Windows:
+There are two options for installing on Windows:

 ## Standalone installers

-For beginners the easiest way is using the standalone installers:
+Standalone installers include everything QGIS needs in a single download.
+Once you have the installer, no internet is required to complete the installation.
+When a new release is available, you need to download the complete installer again in order to upgrade.
+For beginners, the standlone installer is probably the easiest way to install QGIS:

 |Release|Version|Package|
 |---|---|---|